groundh0g/leanpub-jekyll/README.md

 ## Techie Tweaks

-I made the following changes within the `manuscript` folder:
+Leanpub-jekyll adds the following pages / features to your manuscript project in Github:

-* I added a `manuscript/index.md` file to generate the page landing page for your site.
-This file will be ignored by Leanpub since it's not referenced by the `Book.txt` file.
+* The `/index.md` file to generates the landing page for your site.
-* I added a `manuscript/site-manuscript.md` file to stitch the book's chapters together into a single web page.
-This file will be ignored by Leanpub since it's not referenced by the `Book.txt` file.
+* The `manuscript/book-manuscript.md` file to stitches the book's chapters together into a single web page.
 * I renamed the chapter files from `*.txt` to `*.md` and updated the references to same within the `Book.txt` file.
 * I added YAML headers to each chapter.
-These help the site display separate chapters as separate web pages, and that header should be safely ignored by the Leanpub publishing process.
+These help the site display separate chapters as separate web pages (e.g. when navigating via search), and that header should be safely ignored by the Leanpub publishing process.
-* I added a fourth chapter with "lorem ipsum" text as a placeholder to help showcase the statistics page (at `manuscript/site-statistics.md`).
+* I added a fourth chapter with "lorem ipsum" text as a placeholder to help showcase the statistics page (at `/book-statistics.md`).
 The content of the chapter files doesn't matter.
 You'll replace all four chapters with your own text, and add new chapters after that.
-* I created a bogus, completely unrelated, book cover to show alongside the synopsis (in `manuscript/site-synopsis.md`).
-Consider it a placeholder for you to swap out for your own cover.
+* I created a bogus, completely unrelated, book cover to show alongside the synopsis (in `/book-synopsis.md`).
+Consider it a placeholder for you to swap out with your own cover.

 ## Blogging